tarunprabhu/kitsune/kitsune/test/README.md

      passed to the driver (`-cc1`, `-fc1`).
 This is optional, particularly if the option parsing and validation code is fairly trivial

-  2. A test that checks that the fields of `TapirTargetOptions` object are set correctly depending on the option (if applicable)
+  2. A test that checks that the fields of `TTOptions` object are set correctly depending on the option (if applicable)

   3. A test of the behavior of one or more of the transformation passes when